tang415a/algorithms/notes.md

   3. light position in eye space;
   4. s = light pos in eyespace - ve, normalized vector;
   5. r: the reflection of -s regarding n, normalized vector;
-  6. v: the direction of where we are looking at in eye space, i.e. normalize(-ve), normalized vector.
+  6. v: the direction of where we are looking at in eye space, i.e. normalize(-ve), normalized vector;
   7. h: the halfway vector between s and v, i.e. normalize(s + v), normalized vector.
 * We will be using gl_VertexIndex to generate a fullscreen triangle that acts like a fullscreen quad.
 Why a triangle?
 Because it only requires 3 vertex shader invocations (instead of 6 for a quad made up of two triangles).
 The triangle contains our whole screen and with that the whole uv range of [0..1] so that we can use it like a normal fullscreen quad for applying a post processing effect.
 Thanks to the GPU clipping everything outside of the screen boundaries we actually get a quad that only requires 3 vertices.
 And since clipping is for free, we won’t waste bandwitdh as the clipped parts of the triangle (grayed out parts) are not sampled.